awsdocs/aws-android-developer-guide/doc_source/s3transferutility.rst

 For information on migrating from the S3 Transfer Manager to the S3 Transfer Utility, see `Migrating from the Transfer Manager to the Transfer Utility <http://mobile.awsblog.com>`_ on the AWS Blog.

+For a complete sample that shows how to use the TransferUtility class to perform download and upload tasks, and manage the tasks, see `Running S3TransferUtility Sample <https://github.com/awslabs/aws-sdk-android-samples/tree/master/S3TransferUtilitySample>`_

 Setup
 =====